Special Functions for Heat Kernel Expansion: Introduction

 \section{Introduction}

-The heat kernel method first appeared in \cite {1} and since then plays an important role in theoretical and mathematical physics.
+The heat kernel method first appeared in Ref. \cite{1} and since then plays an important role in theoretical and mathematical physics.
 The range of applications of this approach is very wide and currently includes thousands of works.
-For numerous examples, we refer the reader to the works \cite {2,3}, which detail history of the issue and various applications.
+For numerous examples, we refer the reader to the works \cite{108,110,102,109,2,3}, which detail history of the issue and various applications.

-As is known, a closed formula for the heat equation solution in general case does not exist due to technical difficulties.
-In this connection, as a rule, the main work with the heat kernel is focused on studying its asymptotic expansion both near zero \cite{10,8,7,9} and at infinity \cite{4,5,6}.
-As an example, we can recall finding the asymptotics of an operator trace in the case of non-zero mass \cite{5,10,102}.
+As is known, a closed formula for a solution of a heat equation in general case does not exist due to technical difficulties.
+In this connection, as a rule, the main work with the heat kernel is focused on studying its asymptotic expansion both near zero, see Refs. \cite{10,8,7,9}, and at infinity, see Refs. \cite{4,5,6}.
+As an example, we can recall finding the asymptotics of an operator trace in the case of non-zero mass, see Refs. \cite{5,10,102}.

-On manifolds without boundary, a natural ansatz for finding the asymptotic expansion at small values of the proper time is the series (see formula (\ref{K_0})) in which the functions $a_n(x,y)$ are called Seeley--DeWitt coefficients.
+On manifolds without boundary, a natural ansatz for finding the asymptotic expansion at small values of the proper time is the series, see formula (\ref{K_0}), in which the functions $a_n(x,y)$ are called Seeley--DeWitt (or Hadamard, Minakshisundaram \cite{111}, and Gilkey \cite{8}) coefficients, see \cite{110,10}.
 The point is that the Seeley--DeWitt coefficients obey the system of recurrence differential equations \cite{10}.
 This property is very remarkable and is used to find the trace parts of the coefficients \cite{11}, as well as in different proofs, for example, in the Atiyah--Patodi--Singer theorem \cite{12}.

 In our work we use the recurrence relations in a slightly different context.
 It turns out that, based on the Seeley--DeWitt coefficients, one can define a family of functions of a special form, and due to the property described above the new functions are transformed into each other by the action of the Laplace operator.
 Thus we obtain a set of chains (see (\ref{cep1}), (\ref{cep}), (\ref{cep2}), and (\ref{se1})), which are closely related to the construction of asymptotic decompositions and various other applications.